 In May of 1941, the Silver Spurs Riding Club was formed.
 The club was very active and quickly grew in popularity across the state.
-By the end of their first year, they had hosted a small informal rodeo and performed a square dance on horseback known as the Quadrille in Moultrie, Georgia.
+By the end of their first year, they had hosted a small informal rodeo and performed a square dance on horseback known as Quadrille in Moultrie, Georgia.
 They participated in the state Kiwanis Convention in Orlando and also performed in the Orange Bowl Parade in Miami.
 In 1942 they performed shows for the benefit of Crippled Children, the American Red Cross and the Army-Navy Relief Show.
 In 1943, the club members built their first rodeo arena on land donated by Henry O. Partin.
 That land was located on the corner of today’s Neptune Road and Kings Highway in Kissimmee.

 In March of 1944, the group staged a show as their contribution to the Fourth War Loan.
 The admission to the rodeo was the purchase of a war bond.
 This was the first rodeo held in the Partin pasture and drew about 1,000 people.
 That initial success led to the first full dress rodeo on July 4, 1944.
 Then in 1949, the club acquired 15 acres on Highway 192 and started work on the Silver Spurs Rodeo Arena.
-The first rodeo in this new location was held July 4, 1950 and, in February of 1951, the club held its first mid-winter rodeo.
-From that point to today, the Silver Spurs Rodeo has been thrilling the residents of Central Florida and thousands of visitors each year.
+The first rodeo in this new location was held July 4, 1950, and, in February of 1951, the club held its first mid-winter rodeo.
+From that point to today, the Silver Spurs Rodeo has been thrilling the residents of Central Florida and tens of thousands of visitors each year.

-Presently the Silver Spurs Riding Club has 361 members.
-Of them, 45 are club founders and many are still performing important roles in the club and the community.
-Although the rodeo has grown into a large business as one of Osceola County’s premier events, the work continues to be done by club members, their families and volunteers.
-Thanks to the Silver Spurs Riding Club, an uncompromising love of animals, land, and the outdoors, we continue to preserve an American tradition that has been passed down for generations.
+Presently the Silver Spurs Riding Club has 300+ members.
+Although the rodeo has grown into one of Osceola County’s premier events, the work and success of the club continues to be done by club members, their families and volunteers.
+With an uncompromising love of animals, land, and the outdoors, the Silver Spurs Riding Club continues to preserve an American tradition that has been passed down for generations.